Learn more about keeping your dog safe in the car, for car rides or long distances with these Tips for Keeping your Dog Safe in the Car.

 The Center for Pet Safety uses MGA Research, which is an independent laboratory used to test with canine dummies.
 They have conducted independent tests of safety standards for dog crates, carriers, and harnesses.

-Safety of Having a Dog in the Car
+Keeping a Dog Safe in the Car

 With an accident, driver distraction, or stopping abruptly, your dog can become a dangerous projectile in the car.

-Dogs like to roam around the vehicle, which can not only lead to a big mess, but it can also distract you while driving.
+Dogs like to roam around the vehicle which can not only lead to a big mess, but it can also distract you while driving.

 Further, dogs can easily become injured in the event of an accident, and they can even injure the driver or other passengers.